-We love goo at Science Sparks, its wonderful to touch and play with and I am always surprised at how it can feel solid one minute and liquid the next.
+We love goo or oobleck at Science Sparks, its wonderful to touch and play with and I am always surprised at how it can feel solid one minute and liquid the next.

 Today we made a Christmassy Candy Cane version.

 How to make oobleck